cosmos/cosmos-sdk/docs/core/encoding.md

 In addition to [following official Protocol Buffer guidelines](https://developers.google.com/protocol-buffers/docs/proto3#simple), we recommend using these annotations in .proto files when dealing with interfaces:

-- fields which accept interfaces should be annotated with `cosmos_proto.accepts_interface` using the same full-qualified name passed as `protoName` to `InterfaceRegistry.RegisterInterface`
+- use `cosmos_proto.accepts_interface` to annote fields that accept interfaces
+- pass the same fully qualified name as `protoName` to `InterfaceRegistry.RegisterInterface`
-- interface implementations should be annotated with `cosmos_proto.implements_interface` using the same full-qualified name passed as `protoName` to `InterfaceRegistry.RegisterInterface`
+- annotate interface implementations with `cosmos_proto.implements_interface`
+- pass the same fully qualified name as `protoName` to `InterfaceRegistry.RegisterInterface`

 ### Transaction Encoding